-- 6. Explain the issues and account for unearned revenues.
-When an entity receives proceeds in advance or for multiple deliverables, unearned revenue is recognized to the extent the entity has not yet performed.
-This is measured at the fair value of the remaining goods or services that will be delivered.
-When costs remain to be incurred in revenue transactions where the revenue is considered earned and has been recognized, estimated liabilities and expenses are recognized at the best estimate of the application of the matching concept. - 7.
-Explain the issues and account for product guarantees and other customer program obligations.
-Historically, an expense approach has been used to account for the outstanding liability, but some recent standards have moved toward the revenue approach.
+6. Explain the issues and account for product guarantees, other customer program obligations, and unearned revenue.
+Historically, an expense approach has been used to account for the outstanding liability, and this type of approach is still used for assurance-type warranties as initially discussed in Chapter 6.
+More recently, standards such as IFRS 15 have moved to a revenue approach for warranties that are not included in the sales price of the product (that is, for service-type warranties).
 Under the expense approach, the outstanding liability is measured at the cost of the economic resources needed to meet the obligation.
-The assumption is that along with the liability that is required to be recognized at the reporting date, the associated expense needs to be measured and matched with the revenues of the period.
+The assumption is that, along with the liability that is required to be recognized at the reporting date, the associated expense needs to be measured and matched with the revenues of the period.
 Under the revenue approach, the outstanding liability is measured at the value of the obligation.
-The proceeds received for any goods or services yet to be delivered or performed are considered to be unearned at the point of sale.
-Until the revenue is earned, the obligation-the liability-is reported at its sales or fair value.
-The liability is then reduced as the revenue is earned. - 8.
-Explain and account for contingencies and uncertain commitments, and identify the accounting and reporting requirements for guarantees and commitments.
-Under existing standards, a loss is accrued and a liability recognized if (1) information that is available before the issuance of the financial statements shows that it is likely (or more likely than not under IFRS) that a liability has been incurred at the date of the financial statements, and (2) the loss amount can be reasonably estimated (under IFRS, it would be a rare situation where this could not be done).
-An alternative approach likely to be required in new standards being developed by the IASB is described in the Looking Ahead section of the chapter.
+The proceeds received for any goods or services yet to be delivered or performed are considered to be unearned revenue at the point of sale.
+Until the revenue is earned, the obligation- the liability-is reported at its sales or fair value.
+The liability is then reduced as the revenue is earned.